Murder of Abraham Shakespeare: Investigation

-During the same time that Moore was trying to make it appear as though Shakespeare was alive, she tried to find a person who would take the blame for Shakespeare's death for $50,000.
-She also offered to pay someone to dig up and move Shakespeare's body to another location.
 Property records showed that Moore's company, American Medical Professionals, bought Shakespeare's house.
 Moore told investigators she paid Shakespeare $655,000 for his home and paid $185,000 for outstanding loans (which were actually worth much more) to others; however, there is no evidence showing she paid Shakespeare anything.
-Moore offered the mother of one of Shakespeare's two sons a $200,000 home if she would lie to detectives and tell them she had seen him recently.
-She also paid $5,000 to a relative of Shakespeare's to give his mother a birthday card and imply it was from him.

-Through the investigation of Moore, it was learned that she had once staged a scene to fraudulently keep a vehicle which was in danger of being repossessed after falling behind on the payments.
+As Moore became a person of interest, police learned she had a history of fraud; in 2001, Moore was convicted of insurance fraud and falsely reporting a crime.
+She had staged a scene to fraudulently keep a vehicle which was in danger of being repossessed after falling behind on the payments.
 She had someone store the car in a garage and then pretended she was kidnapped, sexually assaulted and carjacked.
 Investigators claimed she taped her own wrists and threw herself from someone else's car.
 She even took a rape exam.
 She later pleaded no contest to the charge and received probation.

+Police took Moore into custody on February 2, 2010, in connection with the murder of Shakespeare.
+A judge set a $1 million bond.
+The police stated Moore had tried to convince an acquaintance to unearth the body and move it a week after the death, and had continued to try to convince others that Shakespeare was still alive.
+On February 19, 2010, Moore was formally charged with first-degree murder.